Home Care Agency Answering Service

 We cannot accept every case

-The call plan can screen service area, timing, hours requested, payer context, and caregiver capacity before staff invest time in a poor-fit inquiry.
+The call path can screen service area, timing, hours requested, payer context, and caregiver capacity before staff invest time in a poor-fit inquiry.

 Can AI book home care assessments?